Experience firsthand why so many students who learn differently are making Landmark College their first choice! Register Today

 - No two individuals with ASD are exactly alike.
 The term “spectrum” refers to the wide range of symptoms, skills and levels of impairment that individuals with ASD can have.
 The severity of ASD symptoms varies tremendously from person to person.
 Some individuals are mildly impaired by their symptoms while others are severely disabled.

 - Males, siblings of those with ASD, and individuals with other developmental disorders, such as Fragile X, are at higher-than-normal risk for ASD.
-Males are four times more likely to have an ASD than females (National Institute of Neurological Disorders and Strokes-NIH, 2012).
+Males are five times more likely to have an ASD than females (Centers for Disease Control and Prevention: Autism Spectrum Disorders: Data & Statistics).
 Knowledge of ASD is always growing as research examines more and different sides of the disorder; however, studying this kind of co-occurrence helps researchers who are trying to pinpoint the genetic and environmental factors involved in ASD.

-- Individuals with ASD have many cognitive strengths, and about 40 percent of this population have average to above average intellectual abilities (Autism Speaks, 2012).
+- Individuals with ASD have many cognitive strengths, and about 46 percent of this population have average to above average intellectual abilities (Centers for Disease Control and Prevention: Autism Spectrum Disorders: Data & Statistics).

 - ASD is a lifelong condition.
 There is no cure for autism, nor is there one single treatment for ASD.
 There are ways to help minimize the symptoms of ASD and to maximize learning: visit Landmark College Institute for Research and Training (LCIRT) for more information.